Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 A large context window does not mean a better context window.
 The math of attention explains why stuffing your whole codebase into a prompt is quietly destroying suggestion quality — and how retrieval-augmented generation fixes it by sending only the right code.

 Open a large file in your AI code assistant and ask it to refactor a function buried three hundred lines down.
-Watch it confidently produce something plausible but wrong — using an interface that was deprecated last sprint, calling a helper that doesn't exist in this service, ignoring a constraint that was clearly described in the module-level docstring.
-The model did not forget.
-It never really attended to that information in the first place.
+Watch it confidently produce something plausible but wrong — using an interface that was deprecated last sprint, calling a helper that doesn't exist in this service, ignoring a constraint in the module-level docstring that it technically "saw."
+The model didn't forget.
+The information was technically present in the prompt, but the transformer's attention mechanism never meaningfully focused on it.
+That's a different kind of failure, and it doesn't get better with a bigger context window.

 The Naive Approach: Just Send Everything

-This is called context window stuffing, and it has three distinct failure modes.
-Each one gets worse as the codebase grows.
-To understand why, you first need a precise model of how a transformer reads a prompt.
+This is called context window stuffing.
+Three things go wrong with it, and each gets worse as the codebase grows.
+The first is attention dilution — the focus of this section.
+The second is position bias (Section 03).
+The third is raw cost (Section 04).
+To understand why these happen, you need a concrete model of how a transformer actually reads a prompt.

 What the model actually receives